Systematics Collections Data

 Colour options

 Default colours for the classifications have been based on a schema to assist people with colour-blindness.
 The default colour of the outlines has been set for clarity against the background and will change depending on which base layer is selected.
-However, you may also change the outline colour by click one of the preset options (Grey, White) or chose you own using the colour selector.
+However, you may also change the outline colour by click one of the preset options (Grey, White) or chose your own using the colour selector.

 Filtering